thebaldgeek/thebaldgeek.github.io/L-Band.md

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/antennaFarm.jpg" height="320">

    In regard to SDRs, I like the silver v3 RTL-SDR, but in this case, because of the requirement to use Bias-T to power the LNA, I use the Nooelect SmarTee SDR as it has Bias-T always on without needing to run the v3 bat file to turn it on.
 The performance of the two SDRs seems to be identical.
+With that said, I have had some issue using the SmarTee with [SDRReceiver](SDRReceiver.md) that I am still working through.

 How you mount the antenna is up to you.
 A few people have put them under a flowerpot and mounted them outside and used a bracket that is pointing at their satellite.
 Some have attached them to camera tripods and used them inside their apartment's.
 In this case, you do not need to weatherproof the antenna, but it comes at a signal strength drop.
 Also experiment with positioning, a **window may not offer the best signal**.